fsdias/fsdias.github.io/_posts/2021-1-12-euclidean_distance.md.md

 In a [previous post](https://fsdias.github.io/network_distance/), I explained how to calculate network distances using point locations of vegetation censuses in a river network.
 Now, I'm going to do the same with euclidean distances.
 Euclidean distance is the straight line distance between two sites.

-As in the previous post, we will need two shapefiles to start, one with the river network and another with the point location of the vegetation censuses.
-Important notes about the shapefiles:
+We need a shapefile with the point location of the vegetation censuses.
+Important notes about this shapefile:

-* the river shapefile can't have any topological problems.
-I recommend that you use QGIS and run the "Fix geometries" algorithm to fix any issues.
-It's available in the Processing toolbox.
-* the points shapefile needs to have at least the following columns: id) a unique identifier, x) a column with the "x" coordinates, y) a column with "y" coordinates.
+* it has to have at least the following columns: id) a unique identifier, x) a column with the "x" coordinates, y) a column with "y" coordinates.
 * Use a metric coordinate reference system.
 Do not use WGS84 (EPSG 4326).

-We will be working with "rivers.shp" and "points.shp"([download](https://github.com/fsdias/blog_data/tree/main/network_distance)).
-Map below.
+Click here to download the shapefile([download](https://github.com/fsdias/blog_data/tree/main/network_distance)).
+This map shows the location of the points.

 <img src="{{ site.url }}{{ site.baseurl }}/images/net_distance/river_map.png" alt="linearly separable data">